methacholine challenge test overview and practice questions

 An exercise bronchoprovocation test.

-15. How many hours after an exercise test should elapse before another test is performed?
+15. How many hours after an exercise test should you wait before another test is performed?

-A drug that increases the parasympathetic tone in bronchial smooth muscle; it causes bronchoconstriction.
+A drug that causes bronchoconstriction by increasing the parasympathetic tone in bronchial smooth muscle.

-17. What does Methacholine challenge test help with?
+17. What does the methacholine challenge test help with?

 18. What are the symptoms of asthma?